ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 Other popular tools include [Vector][Vector], [Fluentd][Fluentd], [Filebeat][Filebeat], and [Promtail][Promtail].

 ## Log collection strategies
-Collected logs are written to a pod's filesystem using one of two logging strategies:
+To write collected logs to a pod's filesystem ,use one of two logging strategies:
 **sidecar containers** or **daemonsets**.
 Read more about these logging patterns in the [Kubernetes documentation][KubDoc].